Net metering in Arizona

 What is net metering?

-For many years, net metering provided a fair credit to Arizona solar homeowners for the electricity their systems produced that they did not also consume.
+For many years, net metering provided a fair credit to Arizona solar homeowners for the electricity their systems produced but they did not consume.
 For more information on how net metering works, see our page on net metering.

 Net metering in Arizona

-Today, net metering has largely been phased out in our state on account of a controversial decision by the Arizona Corporation Commission in 2016.
+Today, net metering has largely been phased out in Arizona.
+This is due to a controversial decision by the Arizona Corporation Commission in 2016 and a separate but similarly controversial decision by the Salt River Project (SRP) Board of Directors in 2015.
 In some cases, rooftop solar customers in certain areas may still be eligible for net metering.
 Additionally, rooftop solar customers grandfathered into rates before these changes took effect are still able to receive net metering credits.

-All new Arizona solar customers served by monopoly utilities such as Arizona Public Service (APS) and Tucson Electric Power are credited at a lower amount than was offered through net metering.
-This rate is known as an “export rate”.
+All new Arizona solar customers served by monopoly utilities such as Arizona Public Service (APS), Tucson Electric Power (TEP), and UniSource Energy Services (UNSE) are credited at a lower amount than was offered through net metering.
+This rate is known as an “export rate” and is adjusted each year.

 The components of your electric bill

-Understanding the component parts of your electric bill is particularly important for Arizona solar customers.
 The way you are billed and credited for electricity can make or break the financial incentive to go solar.
-Earning credits through net metering or solar export rates can help pay for your solar panels by lowering your utility bill each month, as can using solar at times when power is most expensive.
+Earning credits through net metering or solar export rates can help pay for your solar panels by lowering your monthly utility bill.
+Using solar when power is most expensive also lowers your utility bill.

 The components of your electric bill and the level of credit you receive as a customer with solar vary utility-by-utility.
 This section explains the various charges that go into your electric bill and how they may impact your financial return.
 For more specific information about your rates, contact your utility provider.